 Many people do not realize when fillings are damaged until it’s too late.
 The best way for the dentist to detect the problem early is to have your routine dental assessment every six months.

 We have non-mercury fillings that you can choose from like:

-Visit Julian Center for Comprehensive Dentistry if you are concerned about your dental fillings and would like to have them removed.
+Visit our dentist office near you at Julian Center for Comprehensive Dentistry if you are concerned about your dental fillings and would like to have them removed.